 Jen St. Denis is The Tyee's Downtown Eastside reporter.
 A Vancouver-based journalist who has covered housing, economics, business and politics; her work has appeared in Star Vancouver, the Toronto Star, Vancouver Sun, Business in Vancouver and Vancouver Courier.

 This reporting beat is made possible by the Local Journalism Initiative, a program funded by the Government of Canada.
 To learn more about the Local Journalism Initiative, go here.

-Tyee Poll: Who Do You Think Should Get the Job as New Governor General?
+Tyee Poll: Do You Think Fish Farms Should Be Banned on the Pacific Coast?

 Take this week's poll